Is there a deadline for submitting my statutory declaration?

 If your eligibility status is showing as ‘Maybe”, and you know you meet the eligibility criteria for Fees Free, you need to complete and submit a statutory declaration in order to be recognised as eligible for Fees Free.

-It is important that you confirm your eligibility status for the calendar year that you start Fees Free eligible study or industry training.
-To access Fees Free, you need to be determined to be eligible in the calendar year you undertake your study.
+It is important that you confirm your eligibility status for the calendar year that you start Fees Free eligible study or training.

 Unsure of some of these terms?
 Check out our glossary.